 To complete your OOP training, section 5 shows you how to write database classes that map objects to a relational database.
 First, you’ll learn how to use SQL to work with SQLite databases.
 Then, you’ll learn how to use JDBC to work with any database.

 Section 6 adds to your professional skills.
 So you’ll become proficient with the two most exciting features of Java 8, lambda expressions and streams.
 And you’ll learn how to use threads to make your applications run more efficiently.

 Who Should Attend?

-- It works if you have programming experience with another language like Java, C#, or COBOL.
+- If you have programming experience with another language

-And it works if you’ve already read some books or attended other C++ courses and still don’t know how to develop a real-world business application.
+- If you’ve already read 3 or 4 other Java books and still don’t know how to develop a real-world application